charlyoleg/standStat/README.md

 Presentation
 ------------

-*standStat* is a small *nodejs* that let you deploy simply a *static web serve* for a local application.
-It helps you to distribute your applcation as a *zip-file*.
+*standStat* is a small *nodejs* that let you deploy simply a *static web serve*.
+It helps you to distribute your application as a *zip-file*.

 *standStat* is the abreviation of *standalone static webserver*.